c3nav/c3nav/doc/manual.md

 python3 manage.py runserver
 ```

 You can now reach your c3nav instance at http://localhost:8000/.
-The editor can be found at http://localhost:8000/editor/.
+The editor can be found at http://localhost:8000/editor/. **Never use this server for production purposes!**

 ## Other things you can do now: